omaryahir/taller_java/README.md

 If in the last sentences you saw command not found and you are in windows is probably because you have to configurate the environment variables.

+You have to check where the java was installed (could be in C:\Program Files\Java\jdk1.7.0_51\bin).
+Is posible that in windows 10 is automatically.